sherms77/freeCodeCamp/JS Algorithms & Data Structures/Basic Algorithm Scripting/return largest numbers in arrays/README-return-largest-numbers-in-arrays.md

 # steps
 1. iterate through each sub-array - DONE
-2. find the largest number from each sub-array
+2. find the largest number from each sub-array - DONE
-3. save the largest number from each sub-array into a new array
+3. save the largest number from each sub-array into a new array - DONE
-4. return the `new` array with the largest numbers
+4. return the `new` array with the largest numbers - DONE

 # challenge code
 function largestOfFour(arr) {